 Starting with why is very obvious for some but for others it can take some real soul searching.
 If your why isn’t immediately obvious, don’t get discouraged and skip this process.
 Instead try looking at Why through the lens of something of which you are probably well aware –your pain points.

 Like acupuncture for decision-making, I use the questions below during executive coaching conversations with agribusiness execs and farmers alike and they move the needle when a leader seeks clarity.
 Take a look at this abbreviated version and see if it helps you get thinking about the planning YOU need to do.

-- Am I in the career of my choosing?
+- example profiles on adult dating sites Am I in the career of my choosing?

 - What is my greatest fear about the future?

 - What important business decision or action am I putting off?

 What are your results?

 Suddenly feeling the need for a couple of Tylenol™ or a stiff drink (or both)?
 Very good, that was the point, so consider the painful effort in the camp of the exercise slogan ‘no pain-no gain’.
 Sometimes we get so good at tolerating our normal, even a normal that doesn’t serve us now, we just do it anyway.
 What are you tolerating?
 Why?